-I wonder how it would feel to have to choose between risking their lives by staying put, where there is not enough to eat and their little eyes watch acts of brutality play out before them, OR risking their lives by leaving home.
-Throwing a few items into a bag and waking the Littles in the middle of the night, whispering to them that we have to leave, but not being able to tell them where we are going or if things will be okay once we get there.
+I wonder how it would feel to choose between risking their lives by staying put, where there is not enough to eat and their little eyes see violence every day, and risking their lives by leaving home.
+I imagine throwing a few items into a bag, waking the Littles in the middle of the night, whispering to them that we have to leave, but not being able to tell them where we are going or if things will be okay once we get there.

 I wonder what it would feel like to huddle in the darkness with my children—these children I’m listening to play happily as I write this—and whisper to them that it will be okay, even though I don’t believe it myself.